pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

         if ...:
             return "inefficient", op

-        # not inefficient, add op to the solver and continue with the next op
+        # not inefficient, assert op into the solver and continue with the next op
         solver.add(z3resultvar == res)
     return None # no inefficiency found
 ```